mlanza/atomic/README.md

 $.swap($state, /* TODO */);
 ```

 Plug `$.swap` with a pure, [swappable](https://clojuredocs.org/clojure.core/swap!) function.
-These functions you supply drive transitions based on anticipated user actions.
+The functions you supply drive transitions based on anticipated user actions.
 They can be authored/issued via the browser console and/or the code.

 For a while, you'll be writing and issuing pure functions to tell some version of a story your app tells.
 This is what it means to [start with simulation](docs/start-with-simulation.md).